mrismanaziz/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!